hemantksingh/messup-learn/fundamentals/messaging/Asynchronous Messaging.md

 Open source messaging systems e.g. RabbitMQ, Apache Kafka, Apache ActiveMQ, and NSQ.
 Underlying messaging protocols

-* AMQP - (Advanced Message Queuing Protocol) designed as an open replacement for existing proprietary messaging middleware
+* AMQP - (Advanced Message Queuing Protocol) designed as an open replacement for existing proprietary messaging middleware.
+AMQP 0-9-1 (the RabbitMQ exchange and queue model) and AMQP 1.0 (the ISO standard used by Azure Service Bus) are different, incompatible protocols; see [The AMQP 0-9-1 model](#the-amqp-0-9-1-model) below.
-* STOMP - (Simple/Streaming Text Oriented Messaging Protocol) more analogous to HTTP https://docs.nats.io/
+* STOMP - (Simple/Streaming Text Oriented Messaging Protocol) more analogous to HTTP https://stomp.github.io/
-* MQTT - (Message Queue Telemetry Transport) specifically designed for resource-constrained devices and low bandwidth, high latency networks
+* MQTT - (originally MQ Telemetry Transport, no longer an acronym) specifically designed for resource-constrained devices and low bandwidth, high latency networks
 * Kafka uses its own binary [protocol](https://kafka.apache.org/protocol) over TCP to allow clients persistent connections for request pipelining.

 ### Kafka

 Kafka is a *log-based message broker* different from AMQP/JMS-style traditional brokers.
 It combines the durable storage of databases with low-latency notification facilities of messaging.
 Databases as we know them are global shared mutable state, Kafka provides centralized immutable state based on a distributed append-only log.
-This allows you to [turn the database inside out](https://martin.kleppmann.com/2015/11/05/database-inside-out-at-oredev.html) and move the data processing (querying) out of the data store into a distributed stream processor (e.g. Apache Samza - developed at LinkedIn, Apache Storm).
+This allows you to [turn the database inside out](https://martin.kleppmann.com/2015/11/05/database-inside-out-at-oredev.html) and move the data processing (querying) out of the data store into a distributed stream processor (e.g. Kafka Streams, Apache Flink; earlier Apache Samza - developed at LinkedIn, and Apache Storm).
 As opposed to storing your data in a database, running ETL functions and querying it later, you can take the streams of facts as they come in, and functionally process them in real-time.
 Layered on top of Kafka distributed stream processors provide simple but powerful tools for joining streams and managing large amounts of data reliably.

 ### Kafka and RabbitMQ

 Kafka stores events in categories called topics which are partitioned so that these topics can scale beyond a single server.
 These partitions are replicated across multiple nodes in case if one node goes down, the data is not going to be lost.
 RabbitMQ sends messages via exchanges to queues to which consumers bind to retrieve the messages.

 Kafka employs a dumb broker and uses smart consumers to read its buffer.
-This means the onus is on the consumer to keep track of messages that it has read in the past (by tracking their location in each log - consumer state).
+This means the consumer decides how far it has read (its offset in each partition) and when to commit that position.
+Since Kafka 0.9 (2015) committed offsets are stored broker-side in the `__consumer_offsets` topic rather than in ZooKeeper or the client.
 Kafka cluster retains all published messages - whether or not they have been consumed for a configurable amount of time.

 Kafka is a durable message store and provides some database like ACID guarantees.
 This means clients can "replay" the event stream on demand as opposed to more traditional message brokers like RabbitMQ where even though messages are written to disk, once a message has been delivered, it is removed from the queue and deleted.
-Such message brokers are not suitable for long-term data storage.
-However, RabbitMQ is often used with Apache Cassandra to support durable storage and stream history, or with the LevelDB plugin for applications that need an “infinite” queue, but neither feature ships with RabbitMQ itself.
+Such queues are not suitable for long-term data storage.
+This comparison applies to RabbitMQ's classic and quorum queues.
+RabbitMQ Streams (3.9, 2021) are an append-only, replayable log with retention policies, much closer to a Kafka topic.

 Kafka supports **log compaction** (state snapshots) using key based compaction of messages for content beginning in time.
 If each message has a key, then of all the messages with the same key, only the most recent one is preserved.
 The other compaction throws away data after certain amount of time.
 This works well for events tracking type data e.g. if you want to keep only 2 weeks worth of data.

 AMQP or JMS style messaging systems in order to guarantee message delivery, expect an acknowledgement from consumers after they have processed the message.
 In case the consumer crashes without sending the ack to the broker for message m1, the only option the broker is left with is to retry delivery of m1.
 Meanwhile the consumer could recover and process the next message m2.
 Depending upon when the retry occurs, the consumer could end up receiving m2 and then m1 (on redelivery).
 This results in **out-of-order arrival** of messages.
-Fundamentally Kafka does not suffer from this issue as it uses a time ordered event log to store messages.
+Kafka avoids this within a partition: order is preserved per partition only (choose the partition key accordingly), and redelivery after a consumer crash is by re-reading from the last committed offset, so m1 and m2 are re-processed in order.

-Therefore for disjointed job queue use case where order of execution of jobs is not important AMQP and JMS style brokers are a good fit e.g.
+As a heuristic, for a disjointed job queue use case where order of execution of jobs is not important AMQP and JMS style brokers are a good fit e.g.

 * send email
 * charge credit card

-However if the order of the messages is important Kafka is a better choice. e.g. a series of events that occur in sequence:
+However if the order of the messages is important Kafka is usually a better choice (RabbitMQ single active consumer and Azure Service Bus sessions also give ordering). e.g. a series of events that occur in sequence:

 * user viewed a webpage
 * customer purchased a product